DEV vs Medium vs Hashnode vs Hackernoon

 Before we dive into detailed comparisons, here’s a quick overview of each platform.

-Dev.to is one of the largest online communities of software developers.
+DEV (dev.to) is one of the largest online communities of software developers.
 It is a place where developers and aspiring developers meet to share their knowledge and stories.
-They don’t have paywalls or adverts, but instead make their revenue from sponsors, listings and the DEV shop.
+They don’t have paywalls or adverts, but instead make their revenue from sponsors, listings, and the DEV shop.

 Their text editor uses Markdown formatting with built-in syntax highlighting which makes it easy to embed code snippets, tables and other media.
 They also have a public API that developers can use to automate their publishing workflow.

 Medium is an online publishing platform for all kinds of writers and topics.
 They have a clean look and feel with an easy-to-use text editor.
-It is a great place for writers to share their content and monetize their articles.
-They have a very large reader base so with consistent writing and submission to publications your target audience will find you.
+It is a great place for writers to share their content and monetise their articles.
+They have a very large reader base so with consistent writing and submission to publications, your target audience will find you.